 The force can be defined from the linear momentum in the gravitational field and electromagnetic field.
 The forces cover the gravity, Lorentz force, and inertial force etc, except for the gradient of energy.
 Of more important is that forces can be defined from the energy.
 The latter definition of force is able to include the gravity, Lorentz force, inertial force, gradient of energy, interacting energy between dipole moment with electromagnetic strength, and some other new force terms, etc.

-In the gravitational field and electromagnetic field, there exist some new force terms in Eq.(27) and Eq.(49).
+In the gravitational and electromagnetic fields, there exist some new force terms in Eqs.(27) and (49).
 The term $qv_0 \textbf{B}^* \circ \emph{\textbf{I}}_0$ will cause the charged particle to move along the magnetic force line.
-This is the reason why the solar wind varies velocity along the magnetic force line in the sun's coronal hole as well as in the interplanetary space between the sun and the earth.
+This is the reason why the solar wind varies the velocity along magnetic force lines in the sun's coronal hole as well as in the interplanetary space between the sun and the earth.

 It should be noted that the study for the new force terms examined only some simple cases under the force definition from the linear momentum or energy.
 Despite its preliminary character, this study can clearly indicate that the gravity and Lorentz force are only two simple force terms in the electromagnetic field and gravitational field.
 Meanwhile, there exist more force terms from the definition of energy than that from the linear momentum.
-For the future studies, the research will concentrate on only the predictions about the velocity variation of solar wind and charged particles in the strong electric field and magnetic field.
+For the future studies, the research will focus on only the predictions about the velocity variation of solar wind and charged particles in the strong electromagnetic field.